EgorRepnikov/dragonrend/README.md

 ```

 ### NotFound handler
-Also NotFound-handler can be setted via method or function.
+Also NotFound-handler can be set via method or function.

 ```js
 const router = routing()